hypervel/hypervel.org/docs/README.md

 ### Events & Websockets

-Laravel Hyperf's events allow you to send and listen for events across your application, and listeners can easily be dispatched to a background queue:
+Hypervel's events allow you to send and listen for events across your application, and listeners can easily be dispatched to a background queue:

 ```php
 OrderShipped::dispatch($order);